 Kajal has been historically used to shield wearers from the effects of the evil eye, reversing its harmful gaze.
 In the same way, Kajal Magazine rebuffs the damning scrutiny of onlookers to create a space for the South Asian diaspora to raise their voices.
 We focus on creation, curation, and commentary.
 Our magazine is published both online and annually in print.

 Aziz Adib is the Head of Podcasts at Kajal Magazine.
 His first screename was Frogman95.
-You can follow him on Twitter @_azizadib.
+You can follow him on Twitter @manfrogmanfrog.
 You should follow him on Twitter.
 Please.

-Maya McCoy is a staff writer at Kajal Magazine.
-She lives in Colombo, Sri Lanka and is originally from Toledo, Ohio.
-Her writing has been featured in The Fanzine, Cosmonauts Avenue, and The New York Times: Race in America reader submission series.
+Maya McCoy is a contributor-at-large at Kajal Magazine.
 Her paintings and visual art can be found on Instagram @mayamccoyart.

 Savini Ganhewa is a contributor-at-large at Kajal Magazine.
 She is happiest when hiking through the woods or experimenting in the kitchen.